 This documentation becomes evidence if you need to dispute the clearance decision.

 Follow your state's procedures for requesting an IME or changing physicians.
-In states like Texas and Florida, you can dispute MMI determinations through state medical dispute resolution processes.
+In Texas and Florida, you can dispute MMI determinations through state medical dispute resolution processes.
 California allows petitions for reconsideration of premature MMI findings.

 If administrative processes fail or your case is complex, consulting a workers' compensation attorney may become necessary.
 Many offer free initial consultations and work on contingency.